DocumentationRelationships

 3. Click the meeting link in the Next Meeting column to go directly to the agenda

-4. Check the Daily Overview page for a relationship-aware view of your day
+4. Check the Daily Brief for a relationship-aware view of your day

 Connected Features